 Beowulf in Latin.
-Translated by Grímur Jónsson Thorkelin in 1815, the "first known full translation."
-Web edition by Claude Pavur, Saint Louis University, November 2008.
-It is "not so much a faithful guide to the meaning of the text as it is a testament to the long-standing use of Latin as a preferred tool for intercultural understanding.
-It is also a landmark in the history of the poem's interpretation."
+Translated by Grímur Jónsson Thorkelin in 1815, the “first known full translation.”
+Web edition by Claude Pavur, Saint Louis University, November 2008 (Now available from Internet Archive “Way Back Machine” only).
+It is “not so much a faithful guide to the meaning of the text as it is a testament to the long-standing use of Latin as a preferred tool for intercultural understanding.
+It is also a landmark in the history of the poem’s interpretation.”

 Beowulf: A New Verse Translation.
 Seamus Heaney.
 Bi-lingual edition by Nobel Laureate.
 2000.
-Seamus Heaney on Beowulf and his verse translation.
+See also: Beowulf A Verse Translation (Second Norton Critical Edition) by Seamus Heaney (Translator) and Daniel Donoghue (editor, Harvard University).
 Hear Seamus Heaney read his translation of Beowulf (YouTube audio, Parts 1 and 2).

 Klaeber’s Beowulf.
 Fourth edition.
 2008.
 A standard, first published in 1936.
 “A revised Introduction and Commentary incorporates the vast store of scholarship on Beowulf that has appeared since 1950.”
 The text preserves the flavor of the original, but is “lightly revised” to incorporate more recent textual criticism.

 Beowulf as Inspiration

 Webpages & Books

 The Adventures of Beowulf.
 Free verse translation/adaptation by David Breeden.